centau/vide/docs/tut/crash-course/8-property-binding.md

 ## Children Binding

 Children can also be set in a similar manner.
+Sources bound to properties can return an instance or an array of instances.
+Vide will automatically unparent removed instances and parent new instances.

 ```lua
 local items = source {